-In the real world, farmers adjust soil and crop practices due to changing markets and prices for commodities, pest control, and related agronomic reasons.
-Such changes may be neutral, carbon negative, or involve net transfer of CO2 back to the atmosphere (carbon positive).
+In the real world, farmers adjust soil and crop practices due to changing markets and prices for commodities, pest control efforts, and related agronomic reasons.
+Such changes may be neutral, carbon negative, or involve the net transfer of CO2 back to the atmosphere (carbon positive).
 The point is, decisions regarding tillage, pests, fertilization, and harvest and post-harvest handling may change year to year depending on circumstances.
 Carbon that was sequestered in the farmer’s fields last year, or the year before, may suddenly “gas off” to the atmosphere.
-Suffice to say, the terrestrial carbon cycle is not a simple input/output device, like some hard drive container manipulated by pushing a sequence of buttons.
-It is a grave misunderstanding to treat it as such; however, I leave the temporal ambiguity surrounding carbon sequestration in soil unresolved for now.
+Suffice to say, the terrestrial carbon cycle is not a simple input/output device, like some hard drive container manipulated by pushing of buttons.
+It is a grave misunderstanding to treat it as such; however, I leave the temporal ambiguity surrounding carbon sequestration in the soil unresolved for now.

 A key point in the climate-smart debate is how to evaluate the performance of CA in reducing greenhouse gases (GHGs) particularly CO2.
-In that vein, several pertinent questions call out: How much carbon is sequestered in the soil under conservation tillage compared with conventional plow tillage management?
+In that vein, several pertinent questions call out: How much carbon is sequestered in the soil under conservation tillage compared with conventional plow tillage?
 Is carbon sequestration in the soil predictable?
 Are carbon sequestration rates high enough to offset global CO2 emissions from fossil fuels in a manner that would put the brake on climate change?
-What follows is a deliberate if somewhat esoteric, vetting of claims and counter-claims, framed against the backdrop of experimental data from numerous, well-characterized research plots including long-term tillage plots maintained by NC State University.
+What follows is a deliberate if somewhat esoteric, vetting of claims and counter-claims, framed against the backdrop of experimental data from numerous, well-characterized research plots including long-term tillage plots maintained by N.C.
+State University.
 The esoteric part refers to units of measurement which are not commonly encountered in daily life even for those well versed in the metric system.
 Hang in there, though.
 The Internet is at your fingertips, feel free to use it.
 See also my End Notes for further help.